JensRantil/rewind/README.txt

 =============
  * `rewind` can look at what happened in the past and replay the events since then.
- * it's time to rewind and rethink the way we are overusing DBMS and storing our data.
+ * it's time to rewind and rethink the way we are overusing DBMS's and the way we are storing our data.

 Author
 ======